Caregiving Blog: Caregiving TV Now on Roku TV

 Caring for elderly parents or a spouse is often more difficult than expected, especially when care needs grow to include hands-on care.
 Caregiving burnout and stress are common feelings related to caregiving.
 Caregivers shut down mentally and emotionally while still trying to manage all of the tasks that result in caregiving feeling like a daily struggle.

 This mental shutting down results in an inability to see caregiving situations with clarity.
 Caregivers become forgetful and fail at problem-solving.
 Suggestions to get help fall on deaf ears.
 Ideas to improve caregiving situations are dismissed as being too much trouble.
 Caregiving for aging parents can feel overwhelming.

 When Caregivers Fail to Care For Themselves, They Fail to Care for Loved Ones

 Overwhelming stress results in caregiving mistakes and poor care for loved ones.
 When caregivers fail to care for themselves, they fail to care for loved ones.

 Little consideration is given to declines in the physical and mental health of the caregivers, which often become worse than the person for who care is provided.
 Caregivers fail to consider that if something happens to them, a caregiving backup plan is needed to care for a spouse or an aging parent.

 It is when caregivers reach a point where self-care continues to be a low priority that failure to care for loved ones happens.
-The day in and day out up and down roller coaster of events and emotions become too much for the caregiver.
+The day in and day out up and down roller coaster of events and emotions becomes too much for the caregiver.
 Isolation and depression spiral into caregivers feeling angry and resentful of caregiving situations.